dotnet/source-build/README.md

 ## Using the Scripts

 The scripts are supported on Windows, macOS and Linux.
 The scripts are based on PowerShell on Windows and Bash on macOS and Linux.
+Currently, Windows scripts only build through core-setup and do not build the complete SDK.

+If you are building on Windows or OSX, building is possible via Docker. (https://hub.docker.com/r/microsoft/dotnet/)

 ### Build on Windows